magoha01/plants/README.md

 6. Prod database: [Heroku Postgres Addon](https://devcenter.heroku.com/articles/heroku-postgresql)
 7. Prod Command-Line Interface tool: [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)

-## Important Differences between SQLite and Postgres

-The SQLite database is a file embedded inside the project.
-PostgreSQL on the other hand is a full-blown server, separate from the Express server.

-This means Postgres and its tooling must be installed on the development machine prior to scaffolding an Express + Postgres app.

-Another difference is that executing migrations for the first time will not make the database pop into existance as was the case with SQLite.
-You must use the pgAdmin 4 GUI to create the development database by hand.
-Once the database exists and shows up in pgAdmin 4 you can connect to it using Knex and migrate it.

-In production, we create the database by installing the Postgres Addon from the dashboard of our app on the Heroku website.
-You can connect pgAdmin 4 to the production db following [these instructions](https://stackoverflow.com/a/63046594/3895791).

-## Installation of PostgreSQL on the Development Machine

-Install [Postgres](https://www.postgresql.org/download/) on your computer, taking into account that getting psql and pgAdmin 4 up and running might require a bit of research and effort.

-1. Leave the default options during the Postgres installation wizard (components, location, port number).
-2. You will be asked to create a password for the superadmin "postgres" db user.
-Enter a simple string using only letters (e.g. "password").
-3. No need to execute the "Stack Builder" at the end of the installation.
-You can safely uncheck that and exit the wizard.
-4. The first time you open pgAdmin 4 you will be asked to create another password, this time a master password to be able to use pgAdmin.

-## Starting a New Project

-X Create a new repository using this template, and clone it to your local.
-X Create a `.env` file and follow the instructions inside `knexfile.js`.
-- Fix the scripts inside `package.json` to use your Heroku app.

 ## Scripts

 - **start** Runs the app with Node.